 When making a decision about which workers to terminate in a redundancy setting, the use of “last in, first out” basis is now unlawful.

-Our age discrimination solicitors deal with this type of compensation claim before the Employment Tribunal using the no win no fee* scheme.
+Our age discrimination solicitors deal with this type of compensation claim before the Employment Tribunal.
 You do not have to fund or finance your claim upfront and you only pay legal charges based on an agreed percentage of the final award if you win and receive compensation.
 If you lose the case you pay nothing.
 Our age discrimination solicitors compensation claims are completely risk free.
 If you would like free advice on age discrimination compensation claims without further obligation from a specialist employment solicitor, just complete the contact form or use the helpline or email our offices.
 If you chose to instruct our employment law solicitors to represent you, an attempt will be made to agree settlement with your employer's representatives failing which an urgent application for compensation will be made to the Employment Tribunal to determine the issues.
 Please bear in mind that there are strict time limits applicable to an Employment Tribunal application which must be submitted within three months of the last unlawful incident subject to the discretion of the chairman.
 Time is of the essence and you need to take advice from an age discrimination solicitor without delay or the opportunity to claim compensation may be lost forever.

 The Employment Equality (Age) Regulations apply to employees in both the public and private sectors and provide protection to both young and old.
 There are provisions for recruitment, training, transfers, promotions, redundancy and termination.
 The legislation covers both direct and indirect age discrimination making it unlawful for an employer to favour any particular age group.
 The previous statutory retirement age no longer applies and employers cannot force retirement unless it is 'objectively appropriate and necessary'.
 It is unlawful for an employer to take any of the following actions based on age :-